Crochet Faux I-Cord Edging – A Simple Double Slip Stitch

 C2C Needle Case.
 Free Crochet Pattern

-I had a chat with my Patrons the other day and they agreed that it was worth me publishing this quickest of quick crochet patterns.
-If you fancy a break from some crazy big WIPs, or you need to dip your toe back into crojo waters, then this is the ideal speedy crochet project.
-This one has been sat in the archives for a couple of years.
+If you fancy a break from some of your bigger crochet WIPs, or you need to dip your toe back into crojo waters, then this little corner to corner needle case is the ideal quick crochet project.
+This easy c2c project has been sat in the archives for a couple of years.
 I designed it for a specific publication but it was never chosen (standard stuff in the design game!).

-I won’t mess about I’m just going to pop it down below.
-If you make this speedy DIY needlecase, please do let me know, I really love seeing projects made from the designs I share.
-Other freebies are HERE or you can get more in depth patterns on Ravelry & Etsy
+I won’t mess about I’m just going to pop the crochet pattern down below.
+If you make this speedy DIY corner to corner needlecase, please do let me know, I really love seeing projects made from the designs I share.
+Other crochet freebies are HERE or you can get some of my more in depth patterns on Ravelry & Etsy

-If this is a pattern you’ve enjoyed then please do think about jumping across to Patreon where (amongst other things) you get a say on the patterns I publish.
-Or perhaps you’d like to support me by giving a few quid on Ko-fi
+If this is a crochet c2c pattern you’ve enjoyed, please do think about supporting me by gifting a few quid on Ko-fi

-* Written in UK terms (where it says tr, that’s a US dc, a UK DC is a US sc)
+Please note that this crochet pattern is written in UK terms (Essentially, where it says tr, that’s a US dc, a UK DC is a US sc).

 Finished case measures approx: 7.5cm x 11cm